kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 This is an invalid configuration as two separate sessions cannot have the same cookie name.
 Implementations SHOULD address this scenario in manner they deem appropriate.
-Implementations MAY choose to reject the configuration, or they MAY non-deterministicly allow one cookie to work (e.g. whichever cookie is configured first).
+Implementations MAY choose to reject the configuration, or they MAY non-deterministically allow one cookie to work (e.g. whichever cookie is configured first).

 #### Traffic Splitting with route rule inline sessionPersistence field